vitor-hugo/property-validator/README.md

 Validators can throw:

+**`InvalidTypeException`:**
+Thrown when the property type is incorrect, or when the type of the received value is invalid.

 **`ValidationException`:**
-Throwed on validation errors.

-**`InvalidTypeException`:**
-Throwed when the property is declared with invalid type, or the received data has invalid type.
+Thrown on validation errors, the value type is correct but, its content is invalid.

 So you can wrap the validation in a `try/catch` block.